-Once a child is placed in their home, foster families receive ongoing financial support from the Ministry of Social Services and the Saskatchewan Foster Families Association.
+Once a child is placed in their home, foster families receive ongoing financial support from the Ministry of Social Services.
 The payment allows foster parents to provide for physical needs including:

 - Personal items

 Additional funds may be available for expenses such as sports, music lessons, cultural activities and other special needs.